 So what does this mean for CRE?
 For years, I’ve been advising CRE professionals to develop strong, deep relationships with tenants in order to build their loyalty.
 But what if today’s tenants aren’t looking for that level of commitment?
 What if they’d prefer to keep things more, well, conversational?
 Even long-term relationships are comprised of a lot of casual touchpoints.
 Also, what if more people than the traditional single-point-of-contact want a voice in the conversation?

-Building Engines has long been on the forefront of mobile CRE innovation.
+Building Engines has long been at the forefront of mobile CRE innovation.
 We have an industry-leading tenant mobile app, The Hive™, that enables all the things tenants have to do in a building: work order requests, resource reservations, visitor registration, and message delivery.
-But, as customer service becomes more conversational, we need to ask ourselves, is that enough of a hook to warrant real estate on tenants’ smart phones?
+But, as customer service becomes more conversational, we need to ask ourselves, is that enough of a hook to warrant real estate on tenants’ smartphones?

 Well, maybe—but we’re not banking on it.
 To serve our clients well, we are committed to enabling a natural, modern customer experience for their tenants.
 Right now, we’re thinking that means engaging them on the mobile platforms where they are already active.
 That’s why we’re taking a hard look at expanding the channels through which tenants and buildings can talk to each other